Naeem-Akhter/percona-postgres/contrib/pg_tde/documentation/docs/variables.md

 `pg_tde` is always capable of reading existing encrypted WAL records, as long as the keys used for the encryption are still available.

 Enabling WAL encryption requires a configured global principal key.
-Refer to the [WAL encryption configuration](wal-encription.md) documentation for more information.
+Refer to the [WAL encryption configuration](wal-encryption.md) documentation for more information.

 ## pg_tde.enforce_encryption

 **Type** - boolean <br>
 **Default** - off

-A `boolean` variable controlling if the creation of new, not encrypted tables is allowed.
+A `boolean` variable that controls if the creation of new, not encrypted tables is allowed.

 If enabled, `CREATE TABLE` statements will fail unless they use the `tde_heap` access method.